FNNDSC/ami/README.md

 ## Sandbox

-More examples and advanced demos [there](https://fnndsc.github.io/ami)!
+Volume rendering, 2D viewer, arbitrary reslicing and more examples and advanced demos [there](https://fnndsc.github.io/ami)!

 ## Features
 :white_check_mark: READY - :large_orange_diamond: IN PROGRESS OR LIMITED SUPPORT - :x: ON ROADMAP